iotaledger/iota-poex-tool/README.md

 # Documentation for @iota/poex-tool
-**@iota/poex-tool** its a small library and a command line tool that wraps commons functionalities that someone needs for building Proof of Existence kind of apps, this library have been used in this [Proof of existence Poc](https://iota-poex.dag.sh) - [code source](https://github.com/iotaledger/poc-document-immutable-blueprint)
+**@iota/poex-tool** is a small library and a command line tool that wraps common functionalities that would be needed for building Proof of Existence (PoE) kind of apps
+This library have been used in this [Proof of Existence PoC](https://iota-poex.dag.sh) - [code source](https://github.com/iotaledger/poc-document-immutable-blueprint)

 # Getting started
 ```